BalanaguYashwanth/UrlShortner-NestJs/README.md

 ✅ Implemented URL shortening algorithms to optimise storage and retrieval efficiency.

-✅ Implemented realtime distributing funds to affiliates.
+✅ Integrated SUI smart contract for distributing funds to affiliates in realtime across borders.

 ✅ Developed a system to handle URL expirations and auto-deletion after a certain period.